-My mother recently sold the home of my great aunt Angie, who moved in to this house in 1950 with my uncle and cousin, when it was brand new, freshly built.
+My realtor mother recently sold the home of my great aunt Angie, who moved in to this house in 1950 with my uncle and cousin, when it was brand new, freshly built.
 It was the post World War II boom and Harry Truman was president.
 My aunt died just a few weeks shy of her 98th birthday, and owned that house for more than sixty years.
-Even though the house was just sold, my aunt didn’t die recently, but rather in 2010.
+Even though the house was just sold, my aunt didn’t die recently, but rather in 2010, and her daughter held on to the house.
 It’s a Norwood thing.

 About five or so years before her death my aunt moved in with her daughter, my mom’s cousin, out of state so the house really hadn’t been lived in for more than a decade.
 A visit from them now and then, perhaps a maintenance person or my mother checking on things, made up the only traffic going in and out.
 The house was well maintained, and certainly didn’t look uninhabited, though my kids thought what my mom and I saw as nostalgic and comforting, was creepy and they wouldn’t go inside.
 “But your aunt is dead, Dad” I would hear.

 My mom’s cousin wanted to keep the house because “I might move back there someday.”
 Her husband, children and grandchildren are all a few hundred miles away, so we knew that would never happen, but it’s a Norwood thing to say you’ll come back.
 I still get asked when I’m moving back to the 02062.